 |* Securities benefits not otherwise subject to tax||ERSM90020|

 Broadly, there are four areas where a reduction in the value of securities might reduce the liability to tax if unchallenged:-

 - reducing the value before securities are acquired by employee;

 - reducing the value after acquisition of the securities but before there is a charge to tax;

 - reducing consideration received on a disposal of securities; and

 - reducing a benefit received in connection with securities.

 See examples at ERSM50030.

-What to do if there is potential Chapter 3A liability
+If there is potential Chapter 3A liability

-You must seek advice from the Employee Shares and Securities Unit (ESSU) – see ERSM10040.
+HMRC officers should seek advice from the Employee Shares and Securities Unit (ESSU) – see ERSM10040.